-As another semester is coming to a close, I have found myself reflecting on some of the essential things you need to do in order to be successful in college.
+As another semester is coming to a close, I find myself reflecting on some of the essential things you need to do in order to be successful in college.
 Along with this, I have also thought about what can seriously derail you from having a smooth and prosperous semester.
 I have learned a lot on my journey through college and have made mistakes that taught me some important lessons along the way.
 With that, here is a short list I comprised which can hopefully help you too!

 Do: Eat breakfast before going to class.
 It’s pretty embarrassing if your growling stomach echoes throughout the classroom and eating can really help improve your focus.